-Concerns about dam after heavy rain prompt evacuations in New Brunswick community
+Atlantic Canada deals with floods, power outages, evacuations after powerful storm

 Robert Duguay said 113 residents of Musquash were asked to leave their homes on Saturday night as a precaution because of the high water levels in the dam, which had already receded as of Sunday morning.

-Provincial officials have inspected the dam and did not find signs of damage, said Duguay, and are reassessing the situation on Sunday to determine when residents can return to their homes.
+Provincial officials have inspected the dam and did not find signs of damage, said Duguay.

-"The evaluation made last night and this morning didn't give any sign of concern regarding the infrastructure itself," he said.
-"The only concern was the level of water going up."
+"The only concern was the level of water going up," he said, adding that they're reassessing the situation on Sunday to determine when residents can return to their homes.

-Some areas of New Brunswick have been deluged by more than 100 millimetres of rain since Saturday, causing localized flooding and water levels at the dam to rise to near capacity.
+Some areas of New Brunswick were deluged by more than 100 millimetres of rain since Saturday, causing localized flooding and water levels at the dam to rise to near capacity.

 Philip Melanson, deputy chief of the Musquash Fire and Rescue Department, said firefighters and RCMP officers began knocking on doors at around 9 p.m. on Saturday and telling people to pack enough belongings for two days.